Hussain185-ali/Taskmanagementsystem/README.md

 - View Tasks

 Description:
-This is a Spring Boot REST API project used to manage tasks with CRUD operations.
+This project is a Task Management System developed by using Spring Boot.
+It provides REST APIs to manage tasks with CRUD operations.